Pucas01/Mejedo/docs/SPOTIFY_TRACKER.md

 - 📊 Personal and server-wide statistics
 - 🔥 Weekly recap with top songs/artists
 - 🎤 All-time stats with top tracks and artists
-- 🔒 **Opt-out by default** - everyone is tracked unless they choose to opt out
+- 🔒 **Opt-in by default** - everyone is tracked unless they choose to opt out
 - 💻 Web-based admin panel for managing stats
 - 🔐 User privacy controls via `/track` commands